Chhaupadi: Public action against chhaupadi

 Community and organizational actions exist to combat the practice.
 In January 2019, local authorities demanded the destruction of chhaupadi huts in Bajura, the municipality in which a woman and her two young sons died in a hut.
 This resulted in the removal of 60 sheds, and the deployment of law enforcement to patrol for further removal.

+Sangita Rokaya, a 26 year old Nepali woman climbed Mount Everest to spread awareness about this practice, and to give a voice to the "women and girls unable to speak up" over harmful menstrual taboos in Nepal.

+Programs for the abolition of chhaupadi

+The Supreme Court of Nepal issued an order on 19 Baisakh 2062 to declare chhaupdi as a crime and make necessary guidelines to put an end to this custom.
+The verdict states: